Concepts and configuration

 API key rotation

-• Requests are retried with the next key only on rate-limit responses (for example 429, rate_limit, quota, resource exhausted).
+• Requests are retried with the next key only on rate-limit responses (for example 429, rate_limit, quota, resource exhausted, Too many concurrent requests, ThrottlingException, concurrency limit reached, workers_ai ... quota limit exceeded, or periodic usage-limit messages).

 • Non-rate-limit failures fail immediately; no key rotation is attempted.